griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/index.md

-# Login to Griptape Cloud (Private Preview)
+# Login to Griptape Cloud (Developer Preview)
-Click the link from your Griptape Cloud invitation email or navigate directly to the [Griptape Cloud Private Preview](https://cloud-preview.griptape.ai/) console.
+Click the link from your Griptape Cloud invitation email or navigate directly to the [Griptape Cloud Developer Preview](https://cloud-preview.griptape.ai/) console.

 ![Auth Dialog](../assets/img/gs-auth.png)